mesosphere/kudo-cassandra-operator/docs/resources.md

 KUDO Cassandra is delivered with a different set of features, enabling or disabling those features creates more or fewer objects in Kubernetes.

-Let’s take a look at the resources created by default when doing a simple
+Let’s take a look at the resources created by default when doing a simple install:

 ```
 $ kubectl kudo install cassandra